edeneault/SpringBoard-Capstone-1/README.md

 * TODO: Add NAVOGATE BACK TO WORKOUT OPTION after editing EXERCISE
 * TODO: ADD cloudinary storage and cdn image delivery | user image upload functionality

+<p style="color: red;">IMPORTANT: Application allows for uploading of images from users.
+Image Rights may or may not be copyrighted.
+All images used as base images, are Crative Commons License </p>
 <p style="color: red;">INFO:  Documentation and Testing in Progress</p>
 <p style="color: dark-gray;">Kindly start an issue to help me dedug the application and implement new features.</p>